Dirges & Sturgeons

 Whitney: Mama’s Little Baby, Lawrence Elbert, 2000, 8:30 minutes

-The diva as a paranoid crackhead venting tender(izing) love on her backseat baby.
+The diva as paranoid, venting tender(izing) love on her baby.
+Performance by Mario Gardner.

 The Little Big, Pierre Yves Clouin, 1999, 3:38 minutes